 Any alignment on my part is and can only be the result of an act of alignment initiated first by God.
-Who, in my case, stepped in to become a father where the one assigned to me had, from my perspective anyway, walked away.
+Who, in my case, stepped in to become a father where the one assigned to me, walked away.

 It’s always a work in progress, but through reflecting on those experiences I can see clearer how, in Jesus Christ, God reaches to grasp us, even when we are struggling to grasp Him.